When two determined moms put their heads together to address a growing problem, they can move mountains with their solution.

 Driven to find the answer to why girls were dropping out of sports at a rate 6 times that of boys, Mia Wenjen and former Boston College Head Women’s Soccer Coach, Alison Foley created their book HOW TO COACH GIRLS with the desire to help keep our girls in sports.

-It was early 2017 when co-author Mia Wejen, the mother of two girls involved in sports, had a conversation with her daughter\’s coach that planted a seed of an idea.
+It was early 2017 when co-author Mia Wenjen, the mother of two girls involved in sports, had a conversation with her daughter’s coach that planted a seed of an idea.

-That revelation inspired Mia to then reach out to neighbor and friend, Alison Foley and together the dynamic duo cultivated a plan to create a blueprint for coaches that would help shed light on the intricacies of coaching girls and how they could keep girls active ins sport.
+That revelation inspired Mia to reach out to neighbor and friend Alison Foley.
+Together, the dynamic duo cultivated a plan to create a blueprint for coaches to help shed light on the intricacies of coaching girls and how they could keep girls active in sports.

 About The Authors

 Mia is also a blogger at PragmaticMom.com, a mash-up covering education, parenting, and multicultural children’s books.
 Her blog receives over one million views a year.
-She is a co-founder of Multicultural Children’s Book Day, January 27th, a non-profit which celebrates diversity in children’s literature.
-In just three days, the event generated over 3.6 billion social media share impressions!
+She is a co-founder of Multicultural Children’s Book Day; a non-profit that celebrates diversity in children’s literature.

 What Readers Can Expect with HOW TO COACH GIRLS

 - Keeping It Fun!

 - Promoting a Growth Mindset